willfeldman/FoodReviews/README.md

 To run locally, make sure the latest version of PHP is installed on your computer.

+Import the database structure and data using "Data Import" from the SQL Data Dump folder.
+Make sure Config.php has the correct information setup for your database.

 Open terminal and cd to the root directory of the project.

 Then, run “php -S localhost:8000” in terminal.